itom-project/itom/docs/userDoc/source/02_installation/install_all-in-one_development_setup.rst

 * VTK 6.1.0 (prebuild with Qt 5.4.1 support)
 * PCL 1.8.0 (prebuild with support of all libraries above)

+**Version Visual Studio 2013 with Qt 5.6.0**

+* Available for Visual Studio 2013 32bit and 64bit (Visual Studio 2013 required, e.g. free Community Edition)
+* Git 2.8.1 (setup in package, needs to be installed)
+* Python 3.5.1 (setup in package, needs to be installed)
+* Numpy MKL 1.11.0 (setup in package, will automatically be installed)
+* Qt 5.6.0 (prebuild)
+* OpenCV 3.1.0 (prebuild for VS2013)
+* CMake 3.5.1 (prebuild)
+* QScintilla 2.9.1 (prebuild inside of Qt 5.6.0)
+* Doxygen

+Optionally there is a 3rd party package that brings support for the PointCloudLibrary for itom.
+This secondary archive contains the following features:

+* Boost 1.60.0 (prebuild)
+* Eigen 3.2.7 (prebuild)
+* Flann 1.7.1 (prebuild)
+* QHull 2015.2 (prebuild)
+* VTK 7.0.0 (prebuild with Qt 5.6.0 support)
+* PCL 1.8.0 (prebuild with support of all libraries above)

 Prerequisites for the development setup
 ========================================